So how do you find the right local Sutherland Shire Photographer

 About the photographer

 Cathy is a registered member of the AIPP and an award winning wedding and portrait photographer.
 Cathy has been a Sutherland Shire Photographer for over 25 years.
-Shes a local resident and her studio is also shire based .
-She has now licentiate status with the AIPP, assessing and critiquing new emerging photographers who are aiming to become AIPP qualified.
+She is a local resident and her studio is also shire based .
+Cathy has licentiate status with the AIPP, assessing and critiquing new emerging photographers who are aiming to become AIPP qualified.

 copyright article 2020 ©

-If you are after a wedding photographer feel free to reach out to Cathy here.
+If you are after a Sutherland shire wedding photographer feel free to reach out to Cathy here.